KickStarter-DAO/QuickFundDao/README.md

 --------------------------
 ## What is it?

-A decentralised autonomous organisation, or DAO, is a blockchain-based system that enables people to coordinate and self-govern themselves through a set of self-executing rules published on a public blockchain.
+A QuickFund decentralised autonomous organisation (QuickFundDAO), is a blockchain-based system that enables Founders and investors to coordinate and self-govern themselves through a set of self-executing rules published on a public blockchain.
 DAOs are regarded as being the most decentralised because they rely on a decentralised infrastructure without centralize servers (a public blockchain).
 Second, because they rely on certain decentralized governance mechanisms, so the decision-making process relies on the collective agreement of its members.
 This process typically relies on some form of voting, in which the DAO members can participate.

 --------------------------
 ## Why QuickFund Dao?

+1. Instant Transactions

+2. Peer-to-peer transaction

+3. Enhanced Security

+4. Automated process

+5. Onchain voating

 -------------------------